Probabilistic characterization of weakly harmonic maps with respect to non-local Dirichlet forms: Introduction

 We give an outline of the paper.
-In \sref{Markovprocesses}, we first review symmetric Markov processes and Dirichlet forms.
-Mainly we refer to \cite{ChenFuku} and \cite{FOT}.
-In addition, we review the stochastic integral along continuous additive functionals of zero energy.
+In \sref{Markovprocesses}, we first recall some facts regarding symmetric Markov processes and Dirichlet forms.
+Mainly we refer to \cite{ChenFuku, FOT}.
+In addition, we recall the stochastic integral along continuous additive functionals of zero energy.
 In \sref{harmonicmap}, we characterize harmonic maps with respect to regular Dirichlet forms by martingales on manifolds.
-In \sref{pf2}, we consider the gap between the continuity of weakly harmonic maps for the Euclidean topology and that for the fine topology.\\
+In \sref{pf2}, we describe the connection between sinularities of weakly harmonic maps and those of martingales.\\

 Throughout this paper, given a topological space $M$, we denote by $C_0(M)$ the set of all continuous functions on $M$ with compact support.
 In the case that $M$ is a manifold, we denote by $C_0^{\infty}(M)$ the set of all $C^{\infty}$ functions with compact support.
 For $a, b \in \mathbb{R}$, we abbreviate $\max \{a,\, b\}$ and $\min \{a,\, b \}$ as $a\lor b$ and $a \land b$, respectively.
 For a stochastic process $H$ and a stopping time $\tau$, we write the stopped process as $H^{\tau}$ defined by